-- viii.
-Local parks, comprising a minimum usable park area of 2000m2, are to service a walkability catchment of 400m and are to be provided consistent with the Structure Plan Cumbalum Views Figure 1. - ix.
-The local park is to be provided prior to the linen release of the 250th residential lot, the second local park is to be provided prior to the linen release of the 500th lot, and the third local park is to be provided prior to the linen release of the 700th lot. - x.
-The local parks are to be embellished with play equipment, landscaping, seating and shelter and contain infrastructure as specified in Appendix F.
+- xx.
+Local parks, comprising a minimum usable park area of 2000m2, are to service a walkability catchment of 400m and are to be provided consistent with the Structure Plan Cumbalum Views Figure 1. - xxi.
+The local park is to be provided prior to the linen release of the 250th residential lot, the second local park is to be provided prior to the linen release of the 500th lot, and the third local park is to be provided prior to the linen release of the 700th lot. - xxii.
+The local parks are to be embellished with play equipment, landscaping, seating and shelter.